shapespark/shapespark-viewer-api/README.md

   a string view name as an argument when the camera finishes teleport to a view.

-To switch to a view pragmatically use:
+To switch to a view programmatically use:

 * `Viewer.switchToView(viewName or viewObject, maxTime)` - `viewName`
   is a string that is visible in the Shapespark view menu and can be